 Liping Julia Zhu

 Dr. Liping Zhu, DAOM L.Ac., a licensed acupuncturist and the founder of Qi Dragon Healing Center, received her Qigong Master Level training in China and is a certified Qigong Taichi instructor as a disciple of both the Heavenly Essence Qigong and Taiyi Swimming Dragon Taichi lineages.
 She is the Qigong professor at the American College of Traditional Chinese Medicine in San Francisco.
 She had 10 years residential Zen training at San Francisco Zen Center and was shuso (head monk) in 2010.

 Tenzen David Zimmerman (City Center Abiding Abbot)

 Rev. Tenzen David Zimmerman has been practicing Soto Zen for over 27 years, 18 of which have been in residence at San Francisco Zen Center.
 He was ordained as a priest in the lineage of Shunryu Suzuki Roshi by Teah Strozer in 2006, and received dharma transmission from her in 2018.
 David spent eight years at Tassajara Zen Mountain Center, where he held a number of positions, including monastery director.
 Prior to his current role as the head of practice (tanto) at City Center, David also served as SFZC program director and corporate secretary.
 David has a Certificate of Zen Ministry through the Shogaku Zen Institute/Zen Priest Training Seminary, serves on the SFZC Cultural Inclusivity & Awareness Committee, and is a co-facilitator of Queer Dharma.
-He regularly lead retreats, workshops and classes at SFZC and other dharma centers, particularly on transforming depression and anxiety.
+He regularly leads retreats, workshops and classes at SFZC and other dharma centers, particularly on transforming depression and anxiety.
 David was installed as the City Center Abiding Abbot in March 2019.